-- 1. Allowed to take one course each semester free of charge based on space availability in class. - 2.
+- 1. Allowed to take one course each academic term free of charge based on space availability in class. - 2.
 Must maintain a 2.0 GPA to continue with waiver. - 3.
 May not register for a class that meets during assigned working hours. - 4.
-Does not apply to Summer School, MAP classes, special arrangement, private music lessons or graduate courses.
+Does not apply to Summer School, special arrangement, private music lessons or graduate courses.